 Lovely by Jess Hong is well, lovely!
 The book asks “What is lovely?” and the illustrations that follow answer that with a diverse group of opposites, all accepted as lovely.
 It celebrates being different and more importantly accepting different as lovely.
 The illustrations are the backbone of this book, and they do a fantastic job of including many of the fabulous differences in the world.

 The Kraken’s Rules For Making Friends by Brittany R. Jacobs is a great book about making and keeping friends.
-Kraken scares all the sea creatures, and no one wants to be his friend, but when he asks a shark for help he great some great advice!
+Kraken scares all the sea creatures, and no one wants to be his friend.
+When he asks a shark for help, he gets some great advice!
 A cute book not only about friendships but also about accepting who you are and others.

 Keisha Ann Can!
 By Daniel Kirk is a cute story about going off to kindergarten, but it works well for preschool, too!
-What I like about this book is that the text has a repetitive element to it, which makes it fun to read aloud, but it also helps support children learning to read with ample opportunities to read the same words.
+What I like about this book is that the text has a repetitive element to it.
+This makes it fun to read aloud, but also helps support children learning to read with ample opportunities to read the same words.
 This book could be a useful tool for children nervous about going to school for the first time.

 Strictly No Elephants by Lisa Mantchev deserves a post all of its own; it’s that good and that important.
-This book is about a little boy and his elephant who are banned from the local pet club because well, elephants are not allowed.
+This book is about a little boy and his elephant.
+They are banned from the local pet club because well, elephants are not allowed.
 They don’t share a reason why elephants are not allowed, just that they aren’t.
 This lets parents and teacher reiterate the fact that sometimes people are excluded for no reason.
 It’s not about them.
 It’s about the people excluding them.
-In the book, after being banned, they find others who have been made to feel unwelcome, different, and lesser and start their own pet club.
+In the book, they find others feeling unwelcome, different, and lesser and start their own pet club.
 One that welcomes everyone and their pets no matter what.

 My Preschool by Anne Rockwell is another spot on book by an author we love.
 Simple and to the point but somehow the author manages to hit all the most important parts of preschool like separation anxiety, conflict resolution and taking turns.
 I loved that the author included a child making a painting and saying that his mom would love it.
 I love seeing that sort of pride in creating.
-My son related well to this book and was quite vocal about the little boy who knocked down another student’s blocks, which gave me a chance to talk about behavior like that.
+My son relates well to this book – quite vocal about the little boy knocking down another student’s blocks, giving me a chance to talk about behavior like that.

 I Love School! by Philemon Sturges is a great simple book.
 I am a fan of this author and his basic books that kids love.
 He manages to cover all the things that happen at school from the start to the end of the day in an easy rhyming text.
-What makes this book stand out for me is that the boys and girls were both playing with dolls, something that you see in classrooms every day but rarely in books, it was a nice touch.
+What makes this book stand out for me is that the boys and girls were both playing with dolls.
+That’s something that you see in classrooms every day but rarely in books.
+It was a nice touch.

 My Somebody Special by Sarah Weeks is a sweet and simple book about that feeling when everyone else has been picked up from school or daycare except you.
 The illustrations accurately depict a preschool, and I relate very well too and know many children will as well.
-Of course, the last parent comes running in, and all is well, and a good reminder to children that sometimes parents are late but they will be there as soon as they can.
+Of course, the last parent comes running in, and all is well.
+A good reminder to children that sometimes parents are late but they will be there as soon as they can.

 Mom, It’s My First Day of Kindergarten by Hyewon Yum is a really touching book about child and parent being ready for kindergarten.
-The book is very effective in its simplicity, and there are many spots where you can stop to talk about emotions and how your students felt on their first day too.
-This is a great book for school and home and reflects the emotions that happen during new experiences and how confidence is built when we overcome our fears.
+The book is very effective in its simplicity.
+There are many spots where you can stop to talk about emotions.
+For example, how your students felt on their first day too.
+This is a great book for school and home.
+It reflects the emotions that happen during new experiences and building confidence when we overcome our fears.